mansiruhil/fail-u-forward/readme.md

 <h4> It's a community driven platform where failure is not something to hide but something to celebrate.
 It’s designed to share honest stories of setbacks and rejections and lessons learned: all the stuff LinkedIn filters out. </h4>

-<h4> It’s a community driven platform where failure is not something to hide but something to celebrate.
-It's designed to share honest stories of setbacks and rejections and lessons learned: all the stuff LinkedIn filters out. </h4>

 <h2>📝 Project Insights </h2>

 <table align="center">